rstudio/education.rstudio.com/content/blog/2020-07-27-penguins-cran/index.markdown

 #> # … with 334 more rows, and 2 more variables: sex <chr>, year <dbl>
 ```

-The files are located in the [package GitHub repository](https://github.com/allisonhorst/palmerpenguins) in the [`inst/extdata/`](https://github.com/allisonhorst/palmerpenguins/tree/master/inst/extdata) folder.
+The `.csv` files are located in the [package GitHub repository](https://github.com/allisonhorst/palmerpenguins) in the [`inst/extdata/`](https://github.com/allisonhorst/palmerpenguins/tree/master/inst/extdata) folder.

 ## Penguin sightings